 Here are my initial impressions on the new releases:

 I’ve been buying the Betz wines for a decade now.
 I can’t emphasize enough that the entire lineup needs extended time in the cellar.
 These current releases will be no exception.

 I understand the mailing list is full, although I suspect the wait isn’t too long.
 Fortunately, the wine is readily available all over Seattle almost year-round.
-Both of these new releases are worth searching for.
+All of these new releases are worth searching for.

 If you enjoyed this post please consider subscribing to Zinfandel Chronicles updates by email.